 https://app.loadimpact.com/k6/runs/179 to go directly to the test result/analysis page where results will be updated continuously throughout the test.

-When you run a k6 test run against Load Impact Insights, data will be continuously streamed into the cloud.
+When you run a k6 test run against Load Impact Insights, data will be continuously streamed to the cloud.
 While this happens the test's run state will be marked as

 Running.
 A test run that ran its course will be marked